La Plata: La Plata Cemetery

 The municipal cemetery of La Plata was established in 1886 for the new capital of the province of Buenos Aires.
 It was designed by Pedro Benoit.
 It lies on the intersection of Avenue 31, 72 and diagonal 74 in the southern tip.
 It has some remarkable architectural features, both in its main entrance and in many of the family vaults, including neoclassical, Neo-Gothic, Art Nouveau (in its variant of Catalan Art Nouveau), Art Deco and Egyptian revival styles.
 The main entrance is an impressive neo-classical portico with Doric columns.
 The Catholic chapel, in Romanesque revival style, was finished in 1950.
-Diagonal 74 begins at the Río de la Plata and ends at the cemetary, causing some to remark that the layout may have been intentional symbolism of the cycle of life and death by Benoit.
+Diagonal 74 begins at the Río de la Plata and ends at the cemetery, causing some to remark that the layout may have been intentional symbolism of the cycle of life and death by Benoit.

 Its annex, the Jewish Cemetery, belongs to the Asociación Mutual Israelita Argentina in La Plata and is located on Avenue 72.

 Sports

-The main soccer clubs in the city are Estudiantes de La Plata (known as "pinchas") and Gimnasia y Esgrima La Plata, both of which currently play in the Argentine Primera Division.
+The main football teams in the city are Estudiantes de La Plata (locally known as "pinchas"), winners of the Intercontinental Cup in 1968, and Gimnasia y Esgrima La Plata, both of which currently play in the Argentina's first division.
 Estudiantes is the sole team within the city to win a national or international title.
 La Plata has Liga Amateur Platense de fútbol that encompasses various clubs in the region, such as Club Atlético Estrella de Berisso, La Plata FC, Asociación Nueva Alianza, and Club Everton.

 Basketball has a place in the Torneo Nacional de Ascenso (National Ascent Tournament), through Gimnasia y Esgrima La Plata.
 In addition, through the Asociación Platense de Basquetbol, La Plata has leagues and tournaments for all levels and categories, including Gimnasia y Esgrima La Plata, Estudiantes, Centro Fomento de Los Hornos Club Atenas, Unión Vecinal, Centro de Fomento Meridiano V, and Club Cultural y Deportivo Juventud.

 Auto racing also has its importance in the city in the form of the Turismo Carretera.
 There is also a race track named Autódromo Roberto José Mouras in honor of the historic Chevrolet driver died in Lobos in 1992.
 Gastón Mazzacane is from the city as well.
 After 21 races in Formula 1, he also competed in the Champ Car and Top Race V6 series.

+The 1970 Artistic Billiards World Championship were held in La Plata.